jesualdotomasfernandezbreis/snapdragon-annotation/readme.md

 The [Genome Annotation of the Snapdragon Genome V2.0](http://bioinfo.sibs.ac.cn/Am/download_v2.php) included Gene Ontology annotations for 20820 out of 37234 genes (56%).
 Given that almost half of the genes remained unannotated, we have implemented a method for increasing the number of annotated genes in Antirrhinum majus by using as reference the annotations of the genes of Solanum lycopersicum and Arabidopsis thaliana.

-Figure 1 describes the bioinformatics process followed, through which an extended annotation of the genome was obtained, with 26109 genes annotated (70% of the genome).
+The bioinformatics process followed, through which an extended annotation of the genome was obtained, is described next, obtaining an annotation with 26109 genes annotated (70% of the genome):

 - Step 1: Find potential orthologs from Solanum lycopersicum and Arabidopsis thaliana.
 A best bi-directional hit approach was followed between the genes of the genomes by pairs (Antirrhinum majus vs Solanum lycopersicum and Antirrhinum majus vs Arabidopsis thaliana).
 The output is a set of candidate pairs of genes from the species compared.